 In our lessons on personal safety, we teach the children the phrase, "My body belongs to me."
 We explain that everyone's body is special.
-The children are learning that the human body has many amazing parts that do important jobs.
+The human body has many amazing parts that do important jobs.
 We teach children that certain parts of their bodies are theirs alone-that means they are private.
 We define private parts of the body as being the areas that are covered by a bathing suit.
 We continue to emphasize to the children that they have the right to personal space and to feel their body is safe and respected.
 Next, we introduce the concept of different kinds of touches - safe, unsafe and confusing touches.
 Safe touches are those that feel good on the outside and inside.
+A hug makes me feel cozy and loved.
 Safe touches include hugs, pats on the back, and an arm around the shoulder.
 We do tell the children that there is a kind of safe touch that may not always feel good on the outside, but is good for them because it keeps them clean and healthy.
-Parents and doctors help keep children clean and healthy with safe touches when they wash their hair, remove a splinter, or give a shot.
+Parents and doctors help keep children clean and healthy with safe touches when they do things like wash their hair, remove a splinter, or give a shot.
 Unsafe touches are those that are hurtful on the inside and outside.
 They hurt a person's body and feelings.
 A push makes me feel hurt and scared.
 Unsafe touches include hitting, pushing, pinching, and kicking.
 Confusing touches are those that may feel good on the outside but not on the inside.
 A confusing touch may make a person feel uncomfortable.
 We teach our students to be assertive when someone does something that is unsafe, confusing, or makes them feel uncomfortable.
 They practice using a strong body, strong voice, and strong words to tell a person to stop.
 Finally, the children are learning the phrase, "No, go, tell" to remember what to do if someone touches or wants to touch or look at their private body parts.
 We want children to feel comfortable setting personal boundaries and to know that they can talk to trusted adults if they ever feel unsafe or uncomfortable.

 Our most important message to children is they have a right to feel safe, respected, and in control of their own bodies.
 We hope that by sharing the content of our lessons with you, you feel even more comfortable talking with your children about what they are learning.
+The Great Body Shop booklets will be coming home in the next few weeks, and we encourage you to read them with your children.
+There is a For Parents section on the back to provide you with additional information.